ucoksan/hotel_cust_segmentation/README.md

 # Hotel's Customer Segmentation

-EA four(4) star hotel located in Lisbon, Portugal, Europe gathered customer's data during 2015 to 2018 period.
+A four(4) star hotel located in Lisbon, Portugal, Europe gathered customer's data during 2015 to 2018 period.
 The data contains several information related to Hotel's bookings by Customer during the period.

 ## Project Task